Employee payments

 Agency – Any agency, board, bureau, commission, office, department, or other administrative subunit of the executive branch of state government.

-Designee – The person who has written permission from the executive director to act on the executive director’s behalf.
+Designee – The person who has written permission from the commissioner to act on the commissioner’s behalf.

 Policy